jquery/jquery-color/README.md

 To run tests locally, run `grunt`, and this will run the tests in PhantomJS.

-You can also run the tests in a browser by navigating to the `test/` directory, but first run `grunt` to install submodules.
+You can also run the tests in a browser by navigating to the `test/` directory.

 ## Animated colors